 - Office-related expenses such as rent, rates, taxes, telephone, stationery, etc.

 - Audit and legal fees

 - Office-related depreciation etc.

-This includes all those costs which are not related to product manufacturing but are unavoidable for the overall administration of the organization.
+This includes all those costs that are not related to product manufacturing but are unavoidable for the organization’s overall administration.
 These costs support the primary activity of production.
 Most organizations wish to keep these costs as low as possible.
-It is because the managers are not able to link them directly to the profits of the company.
+It is because the managers cannot link them directly to the profits of the company.
 For example, the contribution of an accountant towards the earnings of a particular year is challenging to judge.

 Marketing or Selling Costs

 Selling costs include all kinds of expenses incurred for achieving sales of the products and services.
 These are also considered indirect expenses are, known as selling overheads.
 Examples of such costs are as follows:

 - Commission, conveyance, discount, etc

 - Royalty, etc

 This function gets a lot of focus from management.
 This is a crucial function because if there are no sales, all other activities or functions are useless.
 Streamlining the selling function has fast and visible fruits for the management.
 For example, a slight change in the commission structure of the selling task force could lead to a lot of additional sales.
 Additional sales have a lot of advantages like control in stock levels, better capacity utilization, lower fixed costs per unit, etc.